JamieS56/Milestone-Project-2/README.md

 I added an invisible outline to the dot class ``` outline: 1px solid transpaent; ``` because the mark was left by the outer most pixel, I know this because when I was testing I removed the border and the marks left where green, the color of the dot.
 So I just added the outline to make it the most outer pixel.

 #### How to test:

 Just play the game and watch the dots shrink, also halfway through the game click the rules or contact us button and you will see the dots pause in the background.

 ### Emailing form

 ![Email form testing](./assets/images/testing/email-form.png)

+#### Intended Function:

 The email form is meant to make it able for the user to send a message to me with comments/ suggestions/ found bugs in the game.
 I have used [EmailJS](https://www.emailjs.com/) API for this as its easy to use and free up to a certain extent.
-I had no major issues getting it set up and having an email template in place.
  As I am using the free version of this API I can only have 200 emails a month, which I don't think it will get close too but will cause an error if exceeded.
 The input boxes also clear when you close the form using any button.

+#### Bugs I had:

+ I had no major issues getting it set up and having an email template in place.

 ```javascript
  window.onload = function() {